k0f1/configuring-linux-web-server/README.md

 # Configuring Linux Web Server
 The project explains how to a take a baseline installation of a linux server and prepare it to host a web applications.
 At the end of the project you will secure your server from a number of attack vectors, install and configure a database server, and delpoy an existing web applications onto it.
+The steps should progress from acquiring and updating the server dependencies,  user managment(creating, permission, log in via ssh) to configuring the firewall rules followed by application deployment and configuration and finally, database configuration.

 ## Installation
 Initial setup before using the code.